Paper Pumpkin Wreath. Create a paper pumpkin wreath using supplies from We R Memory Keepers. The little pumpkins are perfect for your fall decor!

 This post contains affiliate links.
-This does not cost you anything extra, but a portion of your purchase will go to support this site and help keep the content free.
+If you purchase something through the link, I may receive a small commission at no extra charge to you.
 Please read my full disclosure policy here.
 I received product and payment for being on the We R Memory Keeper’s Design team.

 - DIY Party Honeycomb Pads, Sunrise